Work–Feedback Loop

 2.7 Reduction

-3. Two speeds – states of the system
+3. Two speeds – System states

 These two speeds are independent of each other.